snidercs/snidercs.github.io/content/robot/_index.md

 * Unit Testing of Lua/C++ bindings.

 ### Firmware

-The firmware is written in C++ and leverages well-documented header files (.hpp) to promote code readability and efficiency.
-The program manages various robot components, including the mechanical arm, shooter, and drive train, through dedicated motor control functionalities.
-Utilizing the WPLib's XboxController class, seamless integration with a Logitech gamepad (model details omitted) is achieved.
+The firmware is written in C++ and Lua.
+The program manages various robot components, including the mechanical arms, shooter, and drive train.
+Critical aspects of the software are unit tested which aids us in pin-pointing problems during hardware integration.

-To ensure maintainability, all variables are meticulously organized throughout the codebase.
-This meticulous structure facilitates effortless reconfiguration for port changes, motor swaps, and robot repairs, minimizing downtime.
-Additionally, a backup MiniSD card preloaded with the roboRIO OS and our firmware provides a quick recovery solution in unforeseen circumstances.
-Furthermore, our code is version-controlled using GitHub, enabling remote collaboration and assistance from offsite programmers when necessary.
+Best practices and design patterns are enforced to ensure stability and maintainability of the code.
+Our Lua powered configuration file provides effortless reconfiguration for port changes, motor swaps, and robot repairs, minimizing downtime.
+Our code is version-controlled using GitHub, enabling remote collaboration and assistance from offsite programmers when necessary.

-This revised version incorporates the following changes:

-* **Formal Language:** Replaces informal phrases like "well-documented code" with "well-documented header files (.hpp)" for a more technical tone.
-* **Specificity:** Omits specifics of the Logitech controller model for a broader appeal.
-* **Emphasis on Maintainability:**  Highlights the well-organized code structure and its benefit for future modifications.
-* **Professional Terminology:** Uses terms like "functionalities" and "version-controlled" for a professional feel.
-* **Conciseness:** Condenses sentences while preserving key information.

 ### Gamepad Layout
 X Box controller mapping.
 Controls not listed are not in use.